 Pitfall #2: Biting Off Too Much

-You can buy a brand new 3 1/4 hp router for $100 any day of the week, and with this much power in your hands, it’s tempting to rout too deeply in a single pass.
+The largest routers have the same rated horsepower as your average lawn mower, and with this much power in your hands, it’s tempting to rout too deeply in a single pass.
 But ease up, even if your router has the power to leap tall buildings in a single bound.
 Don’t cut anything more than 3/8”-deep in multiple passes – less if the profile is wide or your router is smaller than 2 1/4 hp.
 Your router and bit will last longer and the quality of cut you achieve will be better, too.
+You’ll always get best routing results with multiple passes as opposed to a single, full-depth pass.

 Pitfall #3: Don’t Rout Too Slowly

-Pitfall #4: Beware the Warped Router Table Top
+Pitfall #4: Beware of Warped Router Table Top

-A flat router tabletop is good and a slightly crown one is fine, too, but a dished tabletop is bad news indeed.
-That’s because it causes the location of routed edge profiles to vary along the length of each workpiece.
-Here’s how: Imagine you’re milling a Roman ogee profile on the edge of a 36”-long drawer front and your router table top is dished just 1/16” in the centre.
+Imagine you’re routing a Roman ogee profile on the edge of a 36”-long drawer front and your router table top is dished just 1/16” in the centre.
 As the leading end of your drawer front hits the bit, it’s more-or-less tight to the table.
 But as you continue to push the wood farther along, the leading front end of the wood rises as it climbs up the dished shape on the other side of the table.
 And as the wood climbs higher and higher, it raises the middle part of the board in the process.
-This action causes your routed profile to shift 1/16” further down along the edge of the wood than at the ends.
+The wood is no longer tight to the table at the bit, and this causes your routed profile to shift 1/16” further up the edge of the wood than at the ends.
+Not good.
 The more intricate the profile, the worse this shift looks.

 Pitfall #5: Beware the Bearing

-Many great router bits include bearings that guide cutting action, but these often leave track marks behind on soft wood.
+Many great router bits include bearings that guide cutting action, but these often leave shallow grooves behind on soft wood.
 Some marks only show up while staining, when it’s too late to eliminate the trouble easily.
 Avoid marks altogether by using a fence on a table-mounted router, even when a bearing alone would do the job.
-Besides yielding mark-free results, a fence boosts safety by covering most of the bit so your hands and fingers are less likely to run into it.
+Besides yielding mark-free results, a fence boosts safety by covering most of the bit so your hands and fingers are less likely to run into trouble.